Want the perfect workout program?

 Best Training Day To Add Dead Hangs

-This isn’t so much one particular exercise; instead, it uses a tool to widen the grip of implements.
-This can be used with virtually any exercise but is usually used with grip-specific movements or upper body pulling movements.
-You can easily find Fat Gripz on Amazon or you can just wrap a towel around the grip of your implement.
-These are usually made of rubber and can be placed securely around a barbell or dumbbell handle.
-The added width will significantly increase any exercise’s difficulty and require extremely high muscle activation in your forearms.
+This isn’t so much one particular exercise; instead, fat gripz training is a tool to widen the grip of implements.
+This can be used with virtually any exercise but is usually used with grip-specific movements or upper-body pulling movements.
+You can find Fat Gripz on Amazon or you can just wrap a towel around the grip of your implement.

 How To Perform Fat Grip Training